Do you have questions? We have answers!

 This site is managed by Young Writers Project which consists of Geoffrey Gevalt, the director; Susan Reid, the co-director and publication coordinator; and Rajnii Eddins, the Artistic Director.
 The primary webmaster is Geoffrey (gg), founder of YWP, a Vermont-based nonprofit.
 Private message him with any suggestions, questions, problems or complaints.

-So you are given special, God-like powers.
+Once you reach this exalted role, you are given special, God-like powers.
 You are able to edit someone else's piece in a literal sense -- you will now see the EDIT tab above their post just like you see it on your own post.
 We ask that you not actually edit the body of the post BUT instead, choose "Daily Read" and/or "EDITORS' ROOM" if you think a piece deserves to be chosen for special display on the front page as a Daily Read and/or published in one of YWP's publications or partners' media.

 As a Community Leader, you can also create a CHALLENGE, that is an idea that sparks writing.
 Under the CREATE menu, you'll see that you now have the option to Create a Challenge and you'll find the form pretty much the same as the Blog create form.
 THE ONLY DIFFERENCES are two additional fields (there are a few other fields, too, but don't worry about them): DATE: (Click in the box to pull up calendar and choose that day's date or a date in the near future) and STATUS (Choose "LIVE").
 We also encourage you to add some visual element, a photo or piece of art (or audio) in the ADD MEDIA section.
 When you save it, it will go in the mix as daily challenges!